The harvesting operation

 Operators must address any non-compliances identified during these inspections.

-Some selective timber harvesting is audited by Department of Environment, Science and Innovation to verify compliance with the Code.
-DAF is also subject to regular independent audits to maintain our Responsible Wood certification.
+DETSI undertakes audits of timber harvesting operations to verify compliance with the Code.
+We are also subject to regular independent audits to maintain our Responsible Wood certification.